 I would say no. Even if from a moral perspective you can handle the fact that you’re trying to deceive people, ‘Automated pro-active following and automated un-following’ are not allowed on twitter and could result in your account being closed, and I’m pretty sure other social media channels have similar rules.

 Some small businesses use these methods to make the account appear more popular to try to encourage real followers and engagement – because, as a rule, people don’t like to be the first to act, and so on Instagram for example, having some activity in the form of likes or followers, could encourage others to take the leap of interacting.
-This is risky strategy though.
+This is a risky strategy though.
 You run the risk of having your account closed or suspended, or gaining a bad reputation if people catch on to what you’re doing.

 Saying this, Forbes wrote an interesting article showing a list of celebrities and the percentage of their followers who are fake.
-But perhaps there’s not much worry of them being taking off Twitter for this.
+But perhaps there’s not much worry of them being taken off Twitter for this.

 The follow churn

-Another method which some businesses seem to have successfully used to grow their follower count is the tactic of following large numbers of accounts and then unfollowing users who don’t then follow them back.
+Another method that some businesses seem to have successfully used to grow their follower count is the tactic of following large numbers of accounts and then unfollowing users who don’t then follow them back.
 As Twitter, and other platforms, send users a message to say who has started following them, adding someone can be a way of making them notice you and prompt them to consider following you back.

 Positives about this would be that they are likely to be real accounts, as you can use twitter management tools to filter accounts to follow based on how active the user is.
 Also if the user then decides to follow you back, it is likely to be because they are actually interested in hearing more from you.